drkknigt/.dotfiles/docs/i3_keymaps.md

    - ctrl + k          ------> goto end of the word
    - ctrl + space      ------> go back one char
    - ctrl + a          ------> goto start of the line
+   - ctrl + b          ------> goto back of the word
+   - ctrl + f          ------> goto front of the word
    - ctrl + r          ------> search the command line history
    - ctrl + [          ------> enter vim mode